Find Online Colleges

 In 1897 Michigan legislators, feeling that "a refined sentiment" called for the naming of a state flower, designated the apple blossom, (Pyrus coronaria.)
 Joint Resolution 10 of that year noted "one of the most fragrant and beautiful flowered species of apple, the pyrus coronaria, is native to our state."
 Legislators also proudly declared that "Michigan apples have gained a worldwide reputation."
 A century later, Michigan ranks second in the nation in apple production.

-Description of the Michigan State Flower: Crab Apple Blossom
+Michigan State Flower: Apple Blossom

 "Crab" derives from a Norse word meaning scrub or rough, but the true ancestry of the original native species of crab, Malus sylvestris, has been lost in time.
 We think it was first cultivated by Neolithic cultures in Europe and traces of its existence near settlements from slightly later periods have been recorded – mainly through remains of apple pips in charcoal.